random-geek/MapEditr/Manual.md

 Arguments:

-- `--node`: (Optional) Name of node to delete metadata from.
+- `--node <node>`: (Optional) Name of node to delete metadata from.
 If not specified, metadata will be deleted from any node.
 - `--p1, --p2`: (Optional) Area in which to delete metadata.
 If not specified, metadata will be deleted everywhere.
 - `--invert`: If present, delete metadata *outside* the given area.

 ### deleteobjects

-Usage: `deleteobjects [--obj <object>] [--items [item]] [--p1 x y z] [--p2 x y z] [--invert]`
+Usage: `deleteobjects [--obj <object>] [--items [items]] [--p1 x y z] [--p2 x y z] [--invert]`

-Delete objects/entities, including item entities (dropped items).
+Delete certain objects (entities) and/or item entities (dropped items).

 Arguments:

-- `--obj`: Name of object to delete, e.g. "boats:boat".
-If not specified, all objects will be deleted.
+- `--obj <object>`: (Optional) Name of object to delete, e.g. "boats:boat".
-- `--items [item]`: Delete item entities (dropped items).
-If an optional item name is specified, only items with that name will be deleted.
+- `--items [items]`: If present, delete only item entities (dropped items).
+If one or more item names are listed after `--items`, only those items will be deleted.
-- `--p1, --p2`: Area in which to delete objects.
+- `--p1, --p2`: (Optional) Area in which to delete objects.
 If not specified, objects will be deleted everywhere.
-- `--invert`: Delete objects *outside* the given area.
+- `--invert`: If present, delete objects *outside* the given area.

+`--obj` and `--items` cannot be used simultaneously.

 ### deletetimers

 Usage: `deletetimers [--node <node>] [--p1 x y z] [--p2 x y z] [--invert]`

-Delete node timers of a certain node and/or within a certain area.
+Delete node timers of certain nodes.

 Arguments:

-- `--node`: Name of node to modify.
-If not specified, the node timers of all nodes will be deleted.
+- `--node <node>`: If specified, only delete node timers from nodes with the given name.
-- `--p1, --p2`: Area in which to delete node timers.
+- `--p1, --p2`: (Optional) Area in which to delete node timers.
-- `--invert`: Only delete node timers *outside* the given area.
+- `--invert`: Delete node timers *outside* the given area.

 ### fill

 Usage: `fill --p1 x y z --p2 x y z [--invert] <new_node>`

-Fills the given area with one node.
-The affected mapblocks must be already generated for fill to work.
+Fills everything inside or outside an area with one node.
+Mapblocks that are not yet generated will not be affected.

 This command does not affect param2, node metadata, etc.

 Arguments:

-- `new_node`: Name of node to fill the area with.
 - `--p1, --p2`: Area to fill.
-- `--invert`: Fill everything *outside* the given area.
+- `--invert`: Fill all generated nodes *outside* the given area.
+- `<new_node>`: Name of node to fill the area with.

 ### overlay